IxxI5/responsive-website-project/readme.md

 ## Responsive Website and Web API Access

-A website developed with HTML, CSS and Vanilla JavaScript demonstrating responsiveness under different screen media along with accessing a web API.
+A website developed with HTML, CSS and Vanilla JavaScript demonstrating responsiveness under different screen media along with accessing a Web API.